 1.5 Right to vary terms of supply

-The Company may, in its sole discretion, vary the terms of supply of the Data as provided for under these Terms and Conditions.
+The Company may, in its sole discretion, vary the terms of supply of the Data as provided for under this Agreement.
 Any such variation will be notified in writing to the Rate Sheet Subscriber and will be published on the Company’s website.

 1.6 No exclusivity

-Nothing in these Terms and Conditions prevents the Company from entering into an arrangement to supply the Data, directly or indirectly, to any other person.
+Nothing in this Agreement prevents the Company from entering into an arrangement to supply the Data, directly or indirectly, to any other person.